qriosa/SParry/tutorials.md

 Out[4]: array([1, 3, 4, 5])
 ```

-**A virtual node at the end of V to define the boundary.**
+**A virtual vertexat the end of V to define the boundary.**

 #### edgeSet

-edgeSet is a ternary list where the first list represents the starting point of all edges, the second list represents the end point of all edges, and the third list represents the edge weights of all edges.
+`edgeSet` is a ternary list where the first list represents the starting vertex of all edges, the second list represents the end vertex of all edges, and the third list represents the edge weights of all edges.

 The above figure translates into an edgeSet array as follows